-Supporting intelligent data practice in Greater Manchester and beyond
+Supporting responsible and intelligent data practice in Greater Manchester and beyond

 A one-day workshop to develop new ways of tackling a ‘post-fact’ world